Vortical interactions in turbulent thermoacoustic systems: Concluding remarks

 \section{Concluding remarks}

-A great deal of previous research into thermoacoustic instability has focused on the role of coherent structures toward driving the instability in turbulent combustors. \citet{rogers1956mechanism} provided the earliest description of the role of vortices in thermoacoustic instability.
+A great deal of previous research into thermoacoustic instability has focused on the role of coherent structures in driving thermoacoustic instability in turbulent combustors. \citet{rogers1956mechanism} provided the earliest description of the role of vortices in thermoacoustic instability.
 They showed that a transverse acoustic mode excited in an acoustic duct triggered the shedding of vortices in the reaction field.
-The heat release pulse from the combustion of reactants inside the vortices feeds energy into the transverse acoustic mode and leads to themroacoustic instability.
-Subsequently, a significant portion of the work done since the 1980s have extended our knowledge of understanding how coherent structures contribute to thermoacoustic instability \citep{parker1979measurement, pitz1981experimental, keller1982mechanism, zukoski1985combustion, poinsot1987vortex, schadow1989large, schadow1992combustion, wu2000determination, matveev2003model, speth2008vortex, hussain2022simulations}.
+Subsequently, a significant portion of the work done since the 1980s has extended our knowledge of understanding how coherent structures contribute to thermoacoustic instability \citep{zukoski1985combustion, poinsot1987vortex, hussain2022simulations}.